Derrick-Guo/Learning/README.md

 - A tuple is a data type for immutable ordered sequences of elements.
 - The parentheses are optional when defining tuples, and programmers frequently omit them if parentheses don't clarify the code.
 - **Tuple unpacking**: You can use tuple unpacking to assign the information from a tuple into multiple variables without having to access them one by one and make multiple assignment statements.

+### Sets
+- A set is a data type for mutable unordered collections of unique elements.
+One application of a set is to quickly remove duplicates from a list.
+- Sets support the in operator the same as lists do.
+You can add elements to sets using the `.add()` method, and remove elements using the `.pop()` method, similar to lists.
+Although, when you pop an element from a set, a random element is removed.
+Remember that sets, unlike lists, are unordered so there is no "last element".

+### Dictionary
+- A dictionary is a mutable data type that stores mappings of unique keys to values.
+- Dictionaries can have keys of any immutable type, like integers or tuples, not just strings.
+- We can check whether a value is in a dictionary the same way we check whether a value is in a list or set with the `in` keyword.
+- `.get()` looks up values in a dictionary, but unlike square brackets, get returns None (or a default value of your choice) if the key isn't found.

+### For Loops
+- A for loop is used to "iterate", or do something repeatedly, over an iterable.
+- An **iterable** is an object that can return one of its elements at a time.
+This can include sequence types, such as strings, lists, and tuples, as well as non-sequence types, such as dictionaries and files.
+- `range()` is a built-in function used to create an iterable sequence of numbers. eg: `range(start=0, stop, step=1)`

+### While Loops vs For Loops
+- For loops are an example of "definite iteration" meaning that the loop's body is run a predefined number of times.
+This differs from "indefinite iteration" which is when a loop repeats an unknown number of times and ends when some condition is met, which is what happens in a while loop.
+- For loops are ideal when the number of iterations is known or finite.
+While loops are ideal when the iterations need to continue until a condition is met.

+### Zip and Enumerate
+`zip` returns an iterator that combines multiple iterables into one sequence of tuples.
+Each tuple contains the elements in that position from all the iterables.
+- `enumerate` is a built in function that returns an iterator of tuples containing indices and values of a list.